leetawn/OOP-Capstone/README.md

-# 📘 CodeChum++: The Fastest and Reliable CodeJudger
+# 📘 CodeChum++: The Fastest and Most Reliable CodeJudger

 **CodeChum++** is a **lightweight, offline, and blazing-fast Java application** built with **JSwing**.
 It serves as a standalone code-judging environment inspired by CodeChum—but without the need for an internet connection.